fi0/quasar/quasar/dbt/models/schema.md

 {% enddocs %}

 {% docs session_id %}
-Unique identifier of the user's session
+Unique identifier of the user's session.
+This is how we associate all events in a visit.
 {% enddocs %}

 {% docs session_counter %}
-How many sessions a user has started
+How many sessions a user has started.
+This is how we associate new vs. returning visits.
 {% enddocs %}

 {% docs browser_size %}
-Which type of browser a user is using (eg. Mobile, Desktop)
+Which type of browser a user is using (eg. Mobile, Desktop).
+This is default metadata sent from browser, it won't always be present.
 {% enddocs %}

 {% docs northstar_id %}
-The Northstar ID of the user who generated the event
+The Northstar ID of the user who generated the event.
 {% enddocs %}

 {% docs device_id %}